yangyadi/yangyadi.github.io/_pages/about.md

 Now, my research trajectory has shifted closer to Earth, as I delve into the intricate realm of individual decision-making within the pension sector.
 My current research revolves around modeling individuals' discretionary investment decisions, predicting preference for pay-out schemes based on individual retirement goal, and quantifying individual preference for ESG investment, ensuring financial wellbeing in retirement.

 The question naturally arises: why transition from deep space exploration to the complexities of pension systems on Earth?
-My rationale stems from a deep-seated belief that the imperative to motivate individuals make responsible decisions for retirement parallels the grandeur of exploring outer space, given that aging looms as an inevitable reality for all.
+My rationale stems from a belief that motivating individuals make responsible decisions for retirement outweigh sending spacecrafts to explore deep space, given that aging looms as an inevitable reality for all.

-Thus, while my academic journey once navigated the realms of outer space, I now find fulfillment in navigating the intricacies of financial planning for individuals.
+Thus, while my academic journey once navigated the realms of deep space, I now find fulfillment in navigating the intricacies of financial planning for individuals.

 "I suppose it's like the ticking crocodile, isn't it?
 Time is chasing after all of us."